|

 register Hps1, and by the amount in Hps2 otherwise.
 The Hb

-produces a run-in heading; paragraph text follows on the
+paragraph text follows on the same output line.
+Otherwise,

-same output line.
-Otherwise, register Hi configures the
+register Hi configures the indentation of text after

-indentation of text after headings.
-Threshold register Hc
+headings.
+Threshold register Hc enables the centering of

-both of the Hb and Hc thresholds.
+headings; a heading level below both of the Hb and Hc

 Heading typeface and size.
 The fonts used for heading

-marks and titles at each level are configured by the HF
+numbers and titles at each level are configured by the HF

 string.
 The string HP likewise assigns a type size to each